isandlaTech/cohorte-demos/demo-led/services/README.md

 1. Instructions for the .services files :
 ------------------------------------------
-There is two .services files, there are for two Raspberry Pi using the systemd functionnality.
+There is two .services files for two Raspberry Pi using the systemd functionnality.
 One file for the camera Raspberry and one for the Piface one.